-The cost of replacing a part of an item of property, plant and equipment is recognized in the carrying amount of the item if it is probable that the future economic benefits embodied within the part will flow to the Group, and its cost can be measured reliably.
+The cost of replacing a part of an item of properties, plants and equipments is recognized in the carrying amount of the item if it is probable that the future economic benefits embodied within the part will flow to the Group, and its cost can be measured reliably.
 The carrying amount of the replaced part is derecognized.
 The costs of the day-to-day servicing of property, plant and equipment are recognised in profit or loss as incurred.